 If you want to learn how to play piano online, the good news is that there's no shortage of options out there.
 That said, with the sheer number of online piano courses available, it can be tough to know which one to choose.
 That's where Playground Sessions comes in.

-It was co-created by Quincy Jones, legendary artist and producer, and lessons are taught by Grammy and Emmy winner Harry Connick Jr. This innovative platform breaks down and applies music theory to popular and classic songs alike, and you can balance out your practice with learning games and lots of free resources.
-Is this the site for you?
+It was co-created by Quincy Jones, legendary artist and producer, and lessons are taught by Grammy and Emmy winner Harry Connick Jr. This innovative piano learning software platform breaks down and applies music theory to classic and popular songs alike, and you can balance out your practice with learning games and lots of free resources.

 PRO's & CON's of Playground Sessions